Canada's World Cup 2026 opener is scheduled for June 12 in Toronto.

 Use these three layers to keep the trip realistic.

-Start with FIFA's fixture page before making plans.
+Start with the June 12 Toronto fixture before making paid plans.

 Convert kickoff time carefully if watching outside Canada.